 The EXP header is an angled 20-pin expansion header provided to allow connection of peripherals or plugin boards to the kit.
-It is located on the right-hand side of the mainboard, and it contains a number of I/O pins that can be used with most of the EFR32 Zen Gecko's features.
+It is located on the right-hand side of the mainboard, and it contains several I/O pins that can be used with most of the xGM210P Wireless Gecko's features.
 Additionally, the VMCU, 3V3, and 5V power rails are also exported.

 The connector follows a standard which ensures that commonly used peripherals, such as an SPI, a UART, and an I2C bus, are available on fixed locations in the connector.
 The rest of the pins are used for general purpose IO.
-This allows the definition of expansion boards (EXP boards) that can plug into a number of different Silicon Labs Starter Kits.
+This allows the definition of expansion boards (EXP boards) that can plug into several different Silicon Labs Starter Kits.